BennyKok/mocap4face-unity/README.md

 ## Status

-Currently in a very early stage got the following things to complete before it is usable in Unity level.
+Currently in a very early stage, need to get the following things to complete before it is usable in Unity.

 Android
 - [x] Initialize the sdk from Unity to mocap4face android native sdk